Zimbabweans vote but hopes of ending economic freefall appear dim | Politics

 - Zimbabwe

-Zimbabweans voted on Wednesday with many citizens desperate for change after two decades of relentless economic chaos but sceptical that the ruling ZANU-PF party will allow a credible election or any loosening of its stranglehold on power.
-President Emmerson Mnangagwa is seeking re-election after a first term during which runaway inflation, currency shortages and sky-high unemployment made life a misery for Zimbabweans, many of whom rely on U.S. dollar remittances from relatives abroad to make ends meet.
+Zimbabweans lined up to vote on Wednesday saying they were hungry for change from relentless economic chaos but analysts were sceptical that the ruling ZANU-PF party would allow a credible election or any loosening of its stranglehold on power.
+President Emmerson Mnangagwa is seeking re-election after a first term during which runaway inflation, currency shortages and sky-high unemployment left many Zimbabweans reliant on dollar remittances from relatives abroad to make ends meet.

-The cash-strapped country's chances of resolving a debt crisis that prevents it from accessing World Bank and International Monetary Fund loans are at stake, as foreign lenders have said a free and fair election is a pre-condition for any meaningful talks on the issue.
-Mnangagwa, who took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup, faces 10 other candidates including his main challenger, lawyer and pastor Nelson Chamisa of the Citizens Coalition for Change (CCC).
+"I am expecting change.
+We are struggling and hungry," said Mabel Fambi, 67, who cares for five of her grandchildren because their parents cannot find jobs.
+She was waiting to cast her ballot in the Kuwadzana constituency in the capital Harare.
+Zimbabwe's chances of resolving a debt crisis and accessing World Bank and International Monetary Fund loans are at stake, as foreign lenders have said a free and fair election is a pre-condition for any meaningful talks.

+Mnangagwa, who took over when longtime strongman Robert Mugabe was toppled in a 2017 military coup, faces 10 other candidates, including his main challenger, lawyer and pastor Nelson Chamisa of the Citizens Coalition for Change.
+It is the second contest between the two after Mnangagwa won a closely contested poll in 2018, which the opposition alleged was rigged, but the country's constitutional court upheld the result.
-In the capital Harare, in the Kuwadzana constituency where Chamisa will vote, people also said they were hungry for change.
-"We are struggling and hungry.
-I have five grand-children that I am taking care of.
-I'm fortunate that I own a house and can shelter them as their fathers don't work," said Mabel Fambi, a 67-year-old grandmother.

-Vote-counting will start as soon as polling stations close, and parliamentary results are expected to trickle in over the course of Thursday morning.
-The presidential result is expected to come later, though well ahead of a five-day deadline.
+Mnangagwa cast his ballot at Sherwood Primary School in the city of Kwekwe, where dozens of voters lined up from 6 a.m.
+An electoral officer at the polling station, where 1,500 voters are registered, said turnout was high.

+"I want a better life for my children.
+They need jobs.
+I hope that after voting life will become better," said communal farmer Beatrice Sibanda, 65.
 LITTLE CHANGE SINCE MUGABE ERA

-Political analysts say Zimbabwe's unending economic maelstrom could tip the contest in favour of the opposition if the election is clean.
-The local currency has weakened by about 85% since the start of the year and inflation has reached triple digit levels, pushing people further into poverty in a country where only 30% hold formal jobs.
+The Zimbabwe dollar has weakened by about 85% since the start of the year and inflation has reached triple digits, pushing people further into poverty in a country where only 30% hold formal jobs.
+But while the economic maelstrom could favour the opposition in a clean election, analysts said ZANU-PF, which has been in power for more than four decades, had an unfair advantage.

-But analysts say ZANU-PF, which has been in power for more than four decades, has an unfair advantage as it wields control over the police and other key institutions.
-"The electoral playing field is heavily skewed in favour of the ruling party, which has used state institutions to close the democratic space," said Africa Risk Consulting, a private firm, in a pre-election note.
+The Economist Intelligence Unit (EIU), a think tank, predicted Mnangagwa and ZANU-PF would win by a narrower margin and not by fair means, raising the risk of disputes over the results and public protests.
+"We expect policy continuity after elections but economic turnaround will be slower given a background of increased isolation from the international partners and possible extension of sanctions following a likely non-credible election," said EIU analyst Stanley Mabuka.

-"Five years into Mnangagwa's rule, conditions have not changed much from the Mugabe era," it said.
-ZANU-PF and the police deny seeking to influence the outcome.
+ZANU-PF denies seeking to influence the outcome.

-"I have told the Zimbabwe Electoral Commission that what happened in 2018 cannot be repeated.
-We will not accept a rigged vote," Chamisa said at his last campaign rally on Monday.
-Mnangagwa has repeatedly called for peace and tolerance in his campaign speeches.

-"We will deal with those who want to perpetrate violence," he told supporters on Saturday in Shurugwi, more than 300 km (190 miles) south of Harare.
 To win the presidency, a candidate must get more than 50% of the vote.
 If there is no outright winner, a run-off between the top two candidates will be held on Oct.
 2.

 Parliamentary and local council candidates only need a simple majority of votes cast.